Think of sprint review meeting as a casual demo Friday, where you demo your finished feature/product to people and answer questions.

-Let’s be honest… Your team almost always has a few tasks in the sprint that remain incomplete.
+Let’s be honest… Your burndown chart probably doesn't look like an ideal chart.
+Your team most likely has a few tasks in the sprint that aren't complete.
+And that's normal.
 They are after all humans too.

 During the sprint review meeting, the focus should be to see if the overall sprint goal (that was decided during the sprint planning meeting) is met and not how many tasks were checked off.

 Giving a demo to people who have zero (or partial) context of what you’ve built is the easiest way to get actionable feedback.

 During the meeting, the product owner should take ownership of asking questions and gathering feedback that can be used in future sprints.